Enterprise-CMCS/macpro-mdct-qmr/README2.md

    - Note: An account can only be associated with one role.
 If you need to have multiple roles (Ex: state user and admin) you will need to create multiple accounts.
 1. Watch for an email confirming your role request submission
 1. View and agree to the terms of service.
 Click the "Next" button.
-1. Complete the RIDP form.
+1. Complete the Remote Identity Proofing (RIDP) form.
 Click the "Next" button.
-1. Answer the RIDP proofing questions as applicable.
+1. Answer the RIDP questions as applicable.
 Click "Verify".
 1. Select the applicable role attributes via the drop-down lists.
 Then click "Review Request".
 1. Enter a reason for the request in the provided text box.
 Click "Submit Role Request".